5kyp0/v0-apebeats/README.md

 - **NEW**: ApeStake Integration with multi-tier staking system
 - **NEW**: Professional staking dashboard with NFT grid and pool creation
 - **NEW**: Multi-tier staking (Partner, Standard, Premium, OSS) with different APY rates
+- **NEW**: Social Media Previews with Open Graph and Twitter Card meta tags

 ## 🚀 Quick Start